Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 13  userBalances[msg.sender] = 0;
 14}}
 ```
-In Ethereum, when a contract calls another the caller contract is stuck in an intermediate state.
+In Ethereum, when a contract calls another, the caller contract is stuck in an intermediate state.
 So if you observe Line 11, this contract actually calls another contract and only then changes the value to 0.
 Now imagine a case where this contract is in the middle of the call made at line 11 and in the meantime another contract (assume another for now) calls the 'stuck state' contract.
 Well that reaches line 11 and again gets stuck.
 In a similar way imagine this cycle of 'reenter and call again' goes on till you exhaust all the gas.
 Well at this point finally line 13 gets executed and this entire chain of reentrance unravels zeroing out the total balance held by the contract.
 And that ladies and gentlemen is the DAO attack.
 Reentrance has been a well studied topic in Concurrency.
 But this is inherently sequential code?
 You ask what has this got to do with concurrency.
 As an answer I would like to quote a line from the paper by Sergey, et al
 ```
 Previous analyses of this bug have indicated that the problem is due to recursion or unintended reentrancy.
 In a narrow sense this